Last Revised: July 19, 2022

 Open containers of osmium tetroxide or of solutions containing osmium tetroxide must only be handled inside of a chemical fume hood.
 Measure quantities of osmium tetroxide volumetrically (i.e. using a micropipette with disposable tips).
 If gravimetric analysis is required, place a balance inside of the fume hood or dispense the material into a tared and sealed vessel.

-Due to the risk of splashes and equipment failures, not use a syringe and needle to perform transfers of osmium tetroxide in volumes of greater than 5 mL.
+Due to the risk of splashes and equipment failures, do not use a syringe and needle to perform transfers of osmium tetroxide in volumes of greater than 5 mL.
 When performing small-volume liquid transfers of chemicals with health hazards, it is not appropriate to use a luer-slip syringe type, because the needle can easily detach from the syringe barrel resulting in chemical splash and exposure.
 Luer-lock or integrated-needle syringes must be used with these chemicals if a chemical exposure due to splash presents a significant health risk.

 Personal Protective Equipment